There’s so much to explore in Ireland, but one place for the top of your list? The stunning capital city of Dublin.

 Inside it, you will get to learn all about the history and the four Gospels of the New Testament.
 Ancient Scottish monks created that masterpiece around AD 800 and it still survives to this very day.

-Phoenix Park is one of Ireland’s largest enclosed urban park that covers around 1700 acres, or perhaps a little more.
+Phoenix Park is one of Ireland’s largest enclosed urban parks that covers around 1700 acres, or perhaps a little more.
 It holds Dublin Zoo within where a great number of deer freely roam.
 People refer to it as the Deerfield.
 It also happens to be the official residence of the Irish president.
 There are also other structures there, including Farmleigh House, that used to belong to the Guinness family, and Castleknock Gate.

 Besides, Ashtown Castle is a centre for visitors who would love to know more about the park.
 In fact, Dublin Zoo happens to be the structure within the park that attracts the greatest numbers of visitors.
 Some claim that over a million visitors come every year to see Europe’s second oldest zoo.
 You can spend the day watching bizarre species of animals, reptiles, and birds.
 There are also areas for kids to play and restaurants that serve tasty food.

 The whole city started off at that magnificent river and now it became one of its tourist attractions.
 It is one of the longest rivers in the county.
 In fact, it is the main artery that courses for about 75 miles through the whole city.
 The river pours into the Irish Seas right at Dublin Bay.
 People take long walks along the two banks of the river.
 You will get to see marvellous sightings of impressive architecture.

 There is also a famous bridge down the river called Ha’penny Bridge.
 At night, it lightens up, making the whole place look fantastic.